DAY Function - Google Sheets

 |Extract the day value from 1.||31|

 Tip: The DAY function shows its eccentricity when trying to convert the number 1 to a day.
-It helps to see the table below and keep in mind how dates and times work to make a little sense out of this.
+See example 9 in Example 2 below.
+It helps to keep in mind how dates and times work to make a little sense out of this.

 Example 2 - Separating the values of a date and time.